Synchron26/Windows-Squid-Game/README.md

 # Windows Squid Game
+# In this game, losing means… losing everything.

 > **EXTREME WARNING:**
 > This script is for programming humor ONLY, inspired by the *Squid Game* series.